BrunoFrancesco97/SudokuSolver/README.md

 Each element of the array is the probability of that cell is labelled as λ.
 In addition, a matrix of compatibility coefficients is used and each cell of this matrix contains a coefficient that measures the strength compatibility between cells.
-So basically, the relaxation labelling solver takes as input an initial array of probabilities (dened above) and for all cells of the sudoku it updates the array according to the matrix of compatibility coecients until a certain convergence point is reached, from now on the solver stops the updates of probabilities and it assigns for each non valued cell a value according to the most likely number (the choice with higher probability).
+So basically, the relaxation labelling solver takes as input an initial array of probabilities (defined above) and for all cells of the sudoku it updates the array according to the matrix of compatibility coefficients until a certain convergence point is reached, from now on the solver stops the updates of probabilities and it assigns for each non valued cell a value according to the most likely number (the choice with higher probability).

 ### 5.2 Performance
 Performances of the solver are calculated by giving as input to the solver different sudokus of various difficulties, in particular each resolution of a single sudoku is repeated 100 times in order to have a better approximation of the results.